 Nearest to you - So you’re out shopping and hunger sets in.
 What do you do?
 Open the GLUTOWN app!
 GLUTOWN immediately presents you with a list of restaurants closest to your current location.
 The default is up to 3 miles but can change the setting anywhere between 1 to 9 miles.
 You can even change the UOM from miles to kilometres.

-By Post Code, town or name – Are you going to the theatre or staying in a hotel for the weekend?
+By Post Code, town or name – Are you going to the theater or staying in a hotel for the weekend?
 Use GluTown to search for whats available up to 100 miles from you current location.
 Just enter the post/zip code of where you will be and GLUTOWN will display all the eateries nearest the where you will be.

 Restaurant Selection - Did GLUTOWN list a restaurant that you have not visited before? – No problem.
 GLUTOWN will display reviews from customers who have!